-Whether you've attended culinary school or simply want to take your dinner prep game up a notch, having the right knives is immensely important.
-Once you invest in these all-important tools of the trade, such as a chef's knife, santoku knife, paring knife, or utility knife, you want to ensure your investment is well taken care of, remains in good condition, and works as it is designed.
+Whether you've attended culinary school or simply want to take your dinner prep game up a notch, having the right kitchen knife is immensely important.
+Once you invest in these all-important tools of the trade, such as a chef's knife, santoku knife, paring knife, or a serrated knife you want to ensure your investment is well taken care of, remains in good condition, and works as it is designed.

 First, Know Honing is Different Than Sharpening